Fairlane is a devout Asian entertainment fan. On the side, she is a professional screenwriter and author.

 For many countries in the world, the local entertainment industry is ailing due to a variety of factors that include increasing audience apathy, rising production costs due to taxation, competition from foreign offerings, and rampant piracy.
 One country that seeks to break the mould is Korea, whose government is doing a number of things designed to help their entertainment industry thrive.
-Here are 10 things they are doing that other countries should emulate:
+Here are 10 things they are doing that other countries should emulate.

-#1- Screen Quota
+1. Imposed a Screen Quota

 In many countries, a big threat to the local film industry is foreign films – particularly ones from Hollywood.
 These films have huge commercial appeal, huge production budgets that result in flashy and more attractive visuals, and significantly huge marketing campaigns.

 In Korea, the government tries to protect the local industry by imposing a screen quota, which mandates each theater in the country to screen domestic films for at least 146 days a year.
 It’s a progressive move, considering that they established it as far back as 1963 when it wasn’t needed yet.
 They have only started fully enforcing the quota in 1993, when the popularity of Hollywood’s blockbusters have started eating away at the local industry’s market share.

-#2- Korean Film Council (KOFIC)
+2. Launched a Korean Film Council (KOFIC)

 In 1999, the South Korean government launched the Korean Film Council, which is a self-administered body that is in charge of stimulating and protecting their domestic film industry.
 The organization works under the umbrella of the Ministry of Culture, Sports, and Tourism, which in turn appoints nine commissioners that will serve for three years and be responsible for promoting and supporting the South Korean film industry both on a national and international level.

-This works to the local film industry’s favor because the commissioners are all film industry professionals, and are able to relate to the plights of the industry.
+This works to the local film industry’s favor because the commissioners are all film industry professionals and are able to relate to the plights of the industry.
 With their firsthand knowledge of the challenges faced by the film industry, they are better able to use the resources provided by the government for the betterment of the industry as a whole.

-#3- International Film Festivals
+3. Hosted International Film Festivals